- 1. TOP REASONS FOR VISITING VERSAILLES PALACE & GARDENS

 3. TIPS FOR VISITING VERSAILLES ON YOUR OWN

 » Versailles Estate is FREE for everyone on the first Sunday of the month, from November to March.
-Long lines are guaranteed.
+Long lines are guaranteed though.

-» Buy a skip the line ticket!
-Skip the line tickets are definitely worth paying a bit more to pass over hundreds of people waiting to get in.
+» Buy skip the line Versailles tickets!
+Versailles tickets skip the line are definitely worth paying a bit more to pass over hundreds of people waiting to get in.
 Versailles proposes different kinds of tickets so it is important to understand what you can visit with each ticket.
 We have compiled on the table below the most popular ones.

 Compare and find the best Versailles Tickets for you (self-tours with audio-guide)

 |TICKET||SKIP THE LINE||PALACE (+ audio guide)||TRIANON (+ Queen’s Hamlet)||GARDEN SHOWS||PRICE|